 Placing residue on tramlines in CTF is also gaining acceptance with good combine attachments now available for the job.

-Mechanical seed destruction at harvest appears close to being widely available but at quite high capital and maintenance cost.
+Mechanical seed destruction at harvest appears close to being widely available but at high capital cost and significant maintenance cost.
 If proven practical for all crop types and conditions it will be an excellent option for total crop enterprises.
 Maybe not so much if sheep or cattle are in the system as the fragmented seeds are not accessible to animals.
 All material is returned to the soil as valuable humous.

-Chaff Carts were probably first used in Canada, with some units imported to Australia around forty years ago then locally manufactured.
+Chaff Carts were probably first used in Canada, with some units imported to Australia around fifty years ago then locally manufactured.
 Small capacity and unsuitability to Australian conditions meant limited acceptance.
 Carts have advanced on all levels with several good models available across Australia, reliable and with excellent capacity for modern large combines.
 Weed control capability of the cart is well established and the valuable feed reserve produced is considered a genuine additional reason to implement the system where stock are involved.
 Many cart owners have reduced or eliminated supplementary hand feeding over summer.
 Heaps are sometimes baled and removed but it is not common.

 Burning of heaps before seeding is the negative aspect of cart use.
 Now an increasing number of farms are seeding through heaps with no burning and only limited weed emergence.
 Seeds tend to mulch and reduce to valuable humous with the rest of the residue.
 Tecfarm Smartcarts’ unique clamshell design enables control of heap height through the Smart Controller programming so they are well suited to seeding through heaps.
 Carts are quite cheap to run and capital cost is soon recovered by reduced chemical reliance.

 Baling straight from the harvester and hay cutting are options for some farms or on some paddocks.
 Good seed set control is achievable.
 The practice is limited by proximity to market for the low value straw or marketability for the hay and is quite depleting of soils as a high proportion of the seasons growth is removed.

 Conclusions: Diversity is important.